Meet the people behind the Pluggin Ecosystem

-We all follow a very specific vision set-out during the global pandemic.
-Meet the key people making the Pluggin Ecosystem a reality!
+We all follow a very specific community impact sustainability vision set-out during the global pandemic, which was already grounded in a Pluggin model established in 2014.

 Once upon a time in Africa...

-Back then, our founder Jay Baughan created the way for maximising international business marketing (advertisers) through commercial brand sponsorship of Non-Governmental Organisations (NGOs) impact within Nigeria, Ghanaian, Sudanese and South African communities... over a decade later, we're still doing it.
+Back then, Jay created the way for maximising international business marketing (advertisers) through commercial brand sponsorship of Non-Governmental Organisations (NGOs).
+This model expanded into Africa and the Middle East using a technology-enabled ecosystem approach working with governmental and international aid agencies.

 Pluggin Ecosystem Limited is a social enterprise, meet our directors and shareholders...